pragnapasunuri/OCS-Docs/Documentation/SequentialDataStore/Searching.md

 | InterpolationMode | No         |
 | ExtrapolationMode | No         |
 | Properties        | Yes, with limitations* |
-**\* Notes on Properties field:**: each SdsTypeProperty of a given SdsType has its Name and Id included in the Properties field.
+**\*Notes on Properties field:** each SdsTypeProperty of a given SdsType has its Name and Id included in the Properties field.
 This includes nested SdsTypes of the given SdsType.
 Therefore, the searching of Properties will distinguish SdsTypes by their respective lists of relevant SdsTypeProperty Ids and Names.

 #### Request
 Search for types using the REST API and specifying the optional `query` parameter: